etwk/blog/content/lists/books.md

 - [ ] Surfing Uncertainty: Prediction, Action, and the Embodied Mind
 - [ ] What Makes Biology Unique?: Considerations on the Autonomy of a Scientific Discipline
 - [ ] Catching Fire: How Cooking Made Us Human #must
+- Randall Munroe
+	- [ ] What If?: Serious Scientific Answers to Absurd Hypothetical Questions #must
+	- [ ] What If?
+2: Additional Serious Scientific Answers to Absurd Hypothetical Questions
+	- [ ] How To: Absurd Scientific Advice for Common Real-World Problems
+- [ ] Tamed: Ten Species that Changed our World
+- [ ] Who We Are and How We Got Here: Ancient DNA and the New Science of the Human Past #must
+- [ ] Different: Gender Through the Eyes of a Primatologist #must
+## Math
+- [ ] How Not to Be Wrong: The Power of Mathematical Thinking
 ## History
 - [ ] How the World Really Works: A Scientist’s Guide to Our Past, Present and Future
 - [ ] IBM and the Holocaust: The Strategic Alliance Between Nazi Germany and America's Most Powerful Corporation